 The Company agreed to supply to Kaken its requirements of Licensed Product for clinical and commercial use, which may be terminated upon specified circumstances, and with appropriate technology transfer.
-The clinical and commercial supply of the Licensed Products to Kaken will be provided based on supply agreements whose terms are to be negotiated and finalized between the parties in the future.
+The supply of the Licensed Products to Kaken will be provided based on the clinical supply agreement, pursuant to which the Company will supply all of Kaken's requirements for clinical materials and test materials to be used for Kaken's development of the Licensed Product in accordance with the License Agreement and a commercial supply agreement, the terms of which are to be negotiated and finalized between the parties in the future.
 The Company is also responsible for the completion of global CMC development activities to enable future commercial supply of the Licensed Product to Kaken.
 The Company may also be requested by Kaken to conduct CMC activities specific to commercialization in Japan and to provide other assistance.